-- ensure the design and layout of buildings enables good standards of daylight and sunlight to be achieved in new development and in existing properties affected by new development; where existing daylight and sunlight conditions are already substandard, there should be no material worsening of the conditions; - 2. ensure there is a minimum distance of 20 metres between main facing windows of habitable rooms (this includes living rooms, bedrooms and kitchens with a floor area of 13sqm or more) and reasonable visual privacy for occupants of new development and for occupants of existing properties affected by new development; - ensure that proposals are not visually intrusive or have an overbearing impact as a result of their height, massing or siting, including through creating a sense of enclosure; - 4. ensure there is no harm to the reasonable enjoyment of the use of buildings, gardens and other spaces due to increases in traffic, servicing, parking, noise, light, disturbance, air pollution, odours or vibration or local micro-climatic effects.
+- ensure the design and layout of buildings enables good standards of daylight and sunlight to be achieved in new development and in existing properties affected by new development; where existing daylight and sunlight conditions are already substandard, there should be no material worsening of the conditions they should be improved where possible; - ensure there is a minimum distance of 20 metres between main facing windows of habitable rooms (this includes living rooms, bedrooms and kitchens with a floor area of 13sqm or more) and reasonable visual to preserve the privacy for occupants of new development and for occupants of existing properties affected by the new development; - 3. ensure balconies does not raise unacceptable overlooking or noise or disturbance to nearby occupiers; - 4. ensure that proposals are not visually intrusive or have an overbearing impact as a result of their height, massing or siting, including through creating a sense of enclosure; - 5. ensure there is no harm to the reasonable enjoyment of the use of buildings, gardens and other spaces due to increases in traffic, servicing, parking, noise, light, disturbance, air pollution, odours or vibration or local micro-climatic effects.

 Applicants are expected to comply with the Council's SPDs relating to design, including Village Planning Guidance, SPDs on extensions, infill and backland developments, housing mix and standards as well as residential development standards.

-- 4.8.1 This policy covers all development, including extensions, alterations and changes of use.
-The aim is to protect the living conditions and amenity of occupants of new, existing, adjoining and neighbouring buildings as far as possible from the unreasonable impacts of new development. - 4.8.2 The Council will support proposals for development that protect the amenity of both its future occupiers and the occupiers of adjoining properties.
-The term 'property' encompasses both the building as well as its curtilage. - 4.8.3 New buildings and extensions need to take careful account of the amenity and living conditions of neighbours, with particular regard to natural light, light pollution, privacy, noise and disturbance.
+4.8.1 This policy covers all development, including extensions, alterations and changes of use.
+The aim is to protect the living conditions and amenity of occupants of new, existing, adjoining and neighbouring buildings as far as possible from the unreasonable impacts of new development.

+4.8.2 The Council will support proposals for development that protect the amenity of both its future occupiers and the occupiers of adjoining properties.
+The term 'property' encompasses both the building as well as its curtilage.

+4.8.3 New buildings and extensions need to take careful account of the amenity and living conditions of neighbours, with particular regard to natural light, light pollution, privacy, noise and disturbance.
 Adverse impacts on neighbouring properties and their occupiers, including on the most well used part of residential gardens, can include actual and perceived loss of light (including to solar panels), overlooking, loss of privacy, alterations to micro-climates, pollution from noise or light as well as by creating a sense of enclosure, or through overpowering, overbearing or obtrusive development.
-This could be from the new development itself or from associated development and uses such as ancillary buildings, parking areas, access ways, gardens, communal open space and hard and soft landscaping. - 4.8.4 Particular attention needs to be paid to these matters in order to address public concerns in relation to amenity and living conditions impacts.
+This could be from the new development itself or from associated development and uses such as ancillary buildings, parking areas, access ways, gardens, communal open space and hard and soft landscaping.

+4.8.4 Particular attention needs to be paid to these matters in order to address public concerns in relation to amenity and living conditions impacts.
 However, setting fixed standards could undermine the Council's duty ability to maintain, and where appropriate, enhance the character, appearance and distinctiveness of the borough, particularly of Conservation Areas.
 It is the overall design, taking all factors into account including the area's character, that will be the determinant of whether a proposal provides reasonable amenity and living conditions.

-Daylight and sunlight
+Daylight, and sunlight and solar glare

 4.8.5 In assessing whether sunlight and daylight conditions are good, both inside buildings and in gardens and open spaces, the Council will have regard to the most recent Building Research Establishment guidance, both for new development, and for properties affected by new development.
-In some circumstances, mathematical calculations to assess daylighting and sunlighting may be an inappropriate measure, and an on-site judgement will often be necessary.
+In some circumstances, mathematical calculations to assess daylighting and sunlighting may be an inappropriate measure, and an andan on-site judgement will often be necessary.